-In the 14 plus years I have been working as a director at Shipley I have had the good fortune to meet with hundreds of companies across multiple industry sectors and those who have responsibility for their business winning effort.
+In the 14-plus years I have worked as a director at Shipley, I have had the good fortune to meet hundreds of companies across multiple industry sectors and those responsible for their business-winning efforts.

 The biggest challenges that most people have shared with me over that time is the stress, long hours and fatigue that comes with the job and how responding to bids month in month out can feel like a relentless struggle.
 Compromising their enjoyment of work, life in general and even the way they feel about themselves.